 Most of the information learned about drafting is taught in a degree program; however, some lessons are taught by practicing professionals who don't issue college credit.
 Seminar topics may include basic drawing methods like shading, forms and creating space.
 Drawing workshops may also be held at art galleries where students exercise their skill in composition, gesture and expression.

 As with most technical fields, candidates typically seek continuing education opportunities to build their skill set.
-Prospective draftsmen who are interested in pursuing specialties outside of their degree area may consider speaking with a professional working in that area or volunteering to discover likeability.
+Prospective draftsmen who are interested in pursuing specialties outside of their degree area may consider speaking with a professional working in that area or volunteering.